PSYCHOL 6506OL - Social Psychology

 General Course Information

-Course Code PSYCHOL 6506OL Course Social Psychology Coordinating Unit Psychology Term Online Teaching 3 Level Postgraduate Coursework Location/s Online Units 3 Contact 1 to 2 hour online tutorial Available for Study Abroad and Exchange N Prerequisites PSYCHOL 6500OL and PSYCHOL 6501OL Restrictions Graduate Diploma in Psychology or Graduate Certificate in Psychology Course Description Do you ever wonder why we behave differently in groups than when we?re on our own?
-This course will explore topics central to contemporary research in social psychology examining the principles and processes that enable us to understand human social behaviour.
+Course Code PSYCHOL 6506OL Course Social Psychology Coordinating Unit Psychology Term Online Teaching 3 Level Postgraduate Coursework Location/s Online Units 3 Contact 1 to 2 hour online tutorial Available for Study Abroad and Exchange N Prerequisites PSYCHOL 6500OL and PSYCHOL 6501OL Restrictions Graduate Diploma in Psychology or Graduate Certificate in Psychology Course Description What cognitive processes are involved in prejudice and discrimination?
+What are the factors that influence a person?s likelihood to identify with a particular group?
+How do we talk about racism?
+These are some of the questions that social psychologists are interested in exploring.
+In this course you will learn about topics central to contemporary research in social psychology, examining the principles and processes that enable us to understand human social behaviour.
+You will learn about social cognition approaches, processes of social influence, behaviour in groups, and theories of social thinking and ideology.
+Through critical examination of these topics, you will be introduced to four different levels of analysis in social psychology, which will provide you with a broad understanding of the range of epistemological traditions that underpin social psychological research.

 Course Learning OutcomesOn successful completion of this course, students will be able to: